 Bestselling, or trending products, are a brilliant addition to sale emails (don’t forget to add stock rules so you only show bestsellers that are in stock!) and to gifting emails to provide customers with ideas for what to buy!

 Here's a great example that includes low in stock badges powered by stock level:

-New in products are particularly powerful for fashion, beauty and ecommerce retailers where newness is important.
-Here's an example of a full automated new in email:
+New in products are particularly powerful for fashion, beauty, and e-commerce retailers where newness is important.
+Here's an example of a fully automated new in email:

 A perfect addition to cart recovery and post-purchase email is showcasing ‘similar’ products.
 Perhaps a customer has abandoned a purchase and not converted from the first abandonment email.
 An idea is to change tact and show the product they left in their basket alongside a handful of products that are similar!
 By ‘similar’ we mean products that have very similar attributes (from the product data in the feed) to the abandoned product – perhaps they want to buy a black t-shirt but they didn’t find the black t-shirt they were looking for.
 Showing a range of similar alternatives can help customers to find what they’re looking for.